eluputra/dysktra10/README.md

 # TINFO 431
 Evan Luputra
 eluputra@hotmail.com
-Dysktra 9 we will learn about inheritance
+Dysktra 10 we will learn about advance scenarios
-No Problem in this project tutorial